DevLens – Binary + Systemd Setup

 5. Updating to a new version

-4. Check logs bash journalctl -u devlens-app -f
+3. Check logs to ensure the restart was successful: journalctl -u devlens-app -f

 7. Cleaning up